cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ### 1.1) Download image

  [Download][downloadraspian] an image of the Raspian operating system.
-You want to download 'Raspian Stretch Lite'.
+You want to 'Download ZIP' for 'Raspian Stretch Lite'.

- - As of May 21, 2016 the image was named `2016-05-10-raspbian-jessie`.
  - As of Nov 16, 2017 the image was named `2017-09-07-raspbian-stretch-lite`.
  - As of April 19, 2018 the image was named `2018-04-18-raspbian-stretch-lite`.
  - As of Oct 17, 2018 the image was named `2018-10-09-raspbian-stretch-lite`.